Why You Should Have Family Photos Taken in Winter | Snoqualmie Family Photographer

 Who doesn’t love playing in the snow.
 With the mountains just a 20-30 minute drive you can have your family photos taken in a winter wonderland!
 Plus, the snow also offers a fun activity of snowball fights!
 What kid wouldn’t be up for family photos when it means getting to throw snowballs at dad during the session?

-The slower pace of winter makes for a less stress.
+The slower pace of winter makes for less stress for your family photos.

 Fall is a busy season for everyone.
 From school activities to preparing for the holidays, it can feel stressful trying to fit in a family photo session (don’t get me wrong, it is always worth making time for family photos).
 January and February are typically quieter months meaning more free time and less stress for you.